 How Complicated Is Liposuction Surgery?

 Liposuction is a relatively easy surgery, lasting between 1 and 2 hours.
 Through liposuction is remove fat tissue that seemed impossible a few decades ago.

-A cannula is inserted in your adipose tissue through an incision up to six millimeters.
+A cannula is inserted in your adipose tissue through an incision up to six millimetres.
 This cannula is connected to a surgical vacuum.

 However, before vacuuming the fat layer is made fluid by injecting special chemicals.
 Cannulas handling is done in such a way that through a single incision to be vacuumed an area as large as possible.

 After surgery the patient must strictly comply with the physician: he should take his prescribed medications, he should wear a liposuction suit at least 6 weeks postoperative, must comply controls at 1, 3, 6, 9, 12 months after surgery , avoid sun exposure and aggressive massages.